haileypark-kr/fwhr-calc-website/README.md

 You can get some estimatations of below (per image):
 - Facial Width-To-Height Ratio
 - X, y coordinates for 68 facial landmarks

+- If you use Microsoft Face APIs:
     - Age
     - Gender
     - Emotions
         - fear, sadness, disgust, contempt, neutral, happiness, anger
     - Glasses / no glasses
     - Moustache
     - Beard
     - Sideburns
     - Bald

+# Notice about usage of Microsoft Face API
+Since June 11th, 2020, Microsoft Azure Face recognition services are strictly prohibited for use by or for US police departments.
+Read [this announcement](https://learn.microsoft.com/en-us/legal/cognitive-services/computer-vision/limited-access-identity?context=%2Fazure%2Fcognitive-services%2Fcomputer-vision%2Fcontext%2Fcontext
+)

 # Built with
 - Python 3.6